ramos-ai/STOMP/README.md

 An important disclaimer is that this this implementation only tried to reproduce the results for the two-rooms environment and didn't reach the exact results described on the paper.

-It is important to notice that this is still a work in progress but contributions are welcome.
+It is important to notice that this is still a work in progress and contributions are welcome.

 ## Results

-The full results can be seen in the main.ipynb notebook, but here are a summary of the achieved results
+The full results can be seen in the main.ipynb notebook and for run the code using a multithread approach, please refer to main.py.
+Here are a summary of the achieved results

 ### STOPM Step 2: Option Learning